 Credit Repair Kits

-Credit repair kits are do it yourself kits that promise to show how to repair or establish credit and how to set and achieve credit-improvement goals.
-They usually claim that, “with a little work your credit report can be spotless” but most fail to explain how time-consuming and frustrating credit repair can be!
+Credit repair kits promise to show how to repair or establish credit and how to set and achieve credit-improvement goals.
+They usually claim that “with a little work your credit report can be spotless” but most fail to explain how time-consuming and frustrating credit repair can be!

 High-end kits contain most of the following information and/or items: